spitbol/x64/README.md

 spitbol
 =======

-Efficient implementation of the SNOBOL4 programming language.
+SPITBOL is an efficient implementation of the SNOBOL4 programming language.
+It is written in a portable assembly language called MINIMAL, with runtime support provided by code written in C.

 Executable binaries: